Xilinx/Vitis_Libraries/docs/guide_L1/internals/blake2b.rst

 * The disgest part iteratively computes the hash values.
 Loop-carried dependency is enforced by the algorithm, and thus this part cannot reach II=1.

-As these two parts can work independently, they are designed into parallel dataflow processes, connected by streams (FIFO's).
+As these two parts can work independently, they are designed into parallel dataflow process, connected by streams (FIFOs).

 Performance
 ===========